FreeCAD/FreeCAD/src/Mod/CAM/Roadmap/README.md

 - [Scripting and automation](<./Scripting and automation.md>)
 - [Documentation](<./User Interface & Documentation.md>)

-## 🧼 Code Quality
+## 🧼 Code Overview
+*(this section provides a starting point for developers to understand how CAM is organized.)*
-*(this section provides an honest assessment of the major code subsections with an eye toward good coding practices)*
+*( It also gives an honest assessment of the code quality and areas of improvement with an eye toward good coding practices)*

+- Tool Subsystem
+- Job System, templates
+- Operations
+- Generators
+- Dressups
+- Post processing system
+- Sanity Report Generation
+- Preference System
+- Path Visualization and Simulator

 Additionally, as software developers we desire the source code to excel in these areas:
 - Modular